abatilo/blog/content/about/index.md

 **I am not a hero.** I don't believe in heroics.
 I don't believe in working crazy hours.
 I don't believe in burning myself out.
 I've worked at the 5 person startup and been in that environment.
-I'm married and have a dog.
+I'm married and have a dog and cat.
 They're my top priority.
 Sacrificing myself to their detriment is not something I'm willing to do at this point in my life.